snapframework/snap-auth/README.md

   passwords across the network) or alert the user and disallow logins..

 - Support for "remember me" and "password reset" tokens.
+- Perhaps make Password / Salt opaque field with a Show/Read instance for DB serialization - users should really never need that stuff